sensiolabs/GotenbergBundle/README.md

 #### Twig

 > [!WARNING]
-> Every twig templates you pass to Gotenberg need to have the following structure.
+> Every Twig template you pass to Gotenberg must have the following structure.
 > Even Header or Footer parts.
 > ```html
 > <!DOCTYPE html>